svmiller/peacesciencer/README.md

   - `make_stateyears()`: converts Correlates of War or Gleditsch-Ward state membership data into state-year format.
+  - `make_dyadyears()`: converts Correlates of War or Gleditsch-Ward state system membership data into dyad-year format.

 It also has the following data sets: